Protein Intolerance Clinical Presentation

 • Eosinophilic esophagitis is a chronic disease, with less than 10% of the population developing tolerance to food allergies.[13]

-• Eosinophilic gastritis: Eosinophilic gastritis that is responsive to elimination diets has occasionally been reported.
-Symptoms and signs are those usual for gastritis of different etiologies, such as postprandial vomiting, abdominal pain, anorexia, early satiety, and failure to thrive.
-Approximately half of these patients have atopic features.
+• Symptoms and signs vary, but they are the usual ones for gastritis of different etiologies, such as postprandial vomiting, abdominal pain, anorexia, early satiety, and failure to thrive.

 • Eosinophilic gastroenteritis: Eosinophilic gastroenteritis is an ill-defined disease that is pathologically characterized by the infiltration of eosinophils in the mucosa of the GI tract.
 The syndrome has been reported in children of all ages.
 Diagnosis requires symptoms related to the GI tract and a bioptic sample showing an eosinophilic infiltration.
 Unfortunately, no clear-cut line can be drawn to distinguish eosinophilic gastroenteritis from other GI diseases and from nonpathologic eosinophilic infiltration of the lower intestine.
+Eosinophilic gastrointestinal disease seems to precede inflammatory bowel disease in some subsets of children.
+[20]

-• Food protein–induced enterocolitis syndrome
+• Food protein–induced enterocolitis syndrome (FPIES)

-• Food protein–induced enterocolitis syndrome describes a symptom complex of profuse vomiting and diarrhea diagnosed in infancy, involving both the small and the large intestine.
+• Food protein–induced enterocolitis syndrome describes a complex symptom of profuse vomiting and diarrhea diagnosed in infancy, involving both the small and the large intestine.

 • Food-induced enterocolitis syndrome occurs most frequently in the first months of life.
 Most cases are observed in infants younger than 3 months.